 The standard of hospitality, including any exceptions to the rules above, must be approved in advance by the ITF.
 The ITF may reject hospitality of an unsatisfactory standard, notwithstanding that it meets the minimum number of days.

-W40-W60 tournaments offering hospitality(+H)andallW80 and W100s
+W50 and W75 tournaments offering hospitality (+H)

-W40 and W60 tournaments offering hospitality and all W80 and W100 tournaments must meet the following requirements.
+W50 and W75 tournaments offering hospitality must meet the following requirements.